FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/areas/README.md

 each area's description.
 -->

+{% if area.name == "Foreign ABI Compatibility" %}
+The set of APIs used to run and interact with programs compiled for other operating systems.

+Currently this covers the Starnix (Linux binary compatibility) APIs, for example:

+* [fuchsia.starnix.developer](/sdk/fidl/fuchsia.starnix.developer/) contains protocols for starting
+  a component containing an unmodified Linux binary.
+* [Manager](/sdk/fidl/fuchsia.starnix.developer/developer.fidl) allows developers to connect their development machine to a shell component running on a Fuchsia device.
+{% endif %} <!-- Foreign ABI Compatibility -->

 {% if area.name == "Bluetooth" %}
 The set of APIs for managing and communicating via Bluetooth.
 This includes both connecting peer devices, searching for devices, advertising the local